-- 1.20.
+1.20.
 OVIC may dismiss a review where the applicant agrees to this in writing.
-OVIC may seek an applicant's consent to dismiss the review where, for example, the: - review has been informally resolved; or - a Commissioner provides a preliminary view to the applicant that no further documents will be released, and the applicant accepts this view and no longer seeks a review.
+OVIC may seek an applicant's consent to dismiss the review where, for example an OVIC staff member or Commissioner provides an initial or preliminary view to the applicant that no further documents will be released, and the applicant accepts this view and no longer seeks a review.